lzjqsdd/scikit-learn-doc-cn/doc/modules/decomposition.rst

   :class:`FactorAnalysis`, a classical statistical model.
 The matrix W is sometimes called the "factor loading matrix".

-Both models essentially estimate a Gaussian with a low-rank covariance matrix.
+Both model essentially estimate a Gaussian with a low-rank covariance matrix.
 Because both models are probabilistic they can be integrated in more complex models, e.g. Mixture of Factor Analysers.
 One gets very different models (e.g.
 :class:`FastICA`) if non-Gaussian priors on the latent variables are assumed.